SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> ncars_obj = traj.f_get('ncars')
     >>> ncars_obj.v_annotations.my_special_annotation = ['peter','paul','mary']
-    >>> print ncars_obj.v_annotations.my_sepcial_annotation
+    >>> print ncars_obj.v_annotations.my_special_annotation
     ['peter','paul','mary']

 So here you added a list of strings as an annotation called `my_special_annotation`.
-These annotations map one to one to the attributes of your hdf5 nodes in your final hdf5 file.
+These annotations map one to one to the attributes_ of your hdf5 nodes in your final hdf5 file.
-The high flexibility of annotating your items is that storage and retrieval of annotations from the hdf5 file is very slow.
+The high flexibility of annotating your items comes with the downside that storage and retrieval of annotations from the hdf5 file is very slow.
 So only use short and small annotations.
 Consider annotations as a neat additional feature, but I don't recommend using the annotations for large machine written stuff or storing large results in them (use the regular